 A stroke happens when the blood supply to the brain stops suddenly.
 After a few minutes without oxygen and food from your blood, your brain begins to suffer damage.
-If you think someone is having a stroke, ring 111 immediately.
+If you think someone is having a stroke, call 111 immediately.
 If treatment is started within a few hours, permanent damage can be avoided.